brianangulo/dummyvm/README.md

        - HALT  =  0x00, // stops program execution.
 For simplicity this is also the default value for when program memory is empty.
 Every program should terminate with a halt instruction
        - PUSH  =  0x01, // pushes the integer value on the instruction to the top of the stack
        - POP   =  0x02, // pops value at the top of the stack
-       - PRINT =  0x03, // this one for simplicity's sake it just prints value to the screen
+       - PRINT =  0x03, // this one for simplicity's sake it just prints value at the top of the stack to the screen
        - ADD   =  0x04, // fetches and pops the top 2 values of the stack executes a addition then pushes the result to the top of the stack
        - SUB   =  0x05, // fetches and pops the top 2 values of the stack executes a substraction then pushes the result to the top of the stack